 1. “How much can I really afford?”

 One of the biggest mistakes first time homebuyers make is stretching their budget and buying a house they can’t afford.
 Before you start looking for your dream home, you should sit down, write out a budget, and figure out exactly how much you’re comfortable paying per month.
+Here is a great link to an article and calculator to play around with!
+Click to check it out.

 Keep in mind that owning a home is more than just a mortgage payment.
 In addition to your mortgage, you’ll need to cover additional home-related expenses, like homeowners insurance, mortgage insurance property taxes, and maintenance.
 Ideally, your total home costs shouldn’t exceed 35% of your pretax income.
 So, if your household makes $10,000 per month, your total home costs shouldn’t exceed $3500.